Grow your vocabulary one word at a time. Lexophile turns each word into a permanent note in your Obsidian vault.

 Reading something on the web and you spot a word you want to keep?
-Highlight it, right-click, and pick Add to Lexophile.
+Highlight it, right-click, and pick Add to Obsidian.

 The definition lands in your vault before you've finished the next sentence, with a link back to the page you found it on.